Susan-Kathoni/AkanNameGenerator/README.md

    -If you are using windows, open git bash and go to the current directory where you want the cloned directory to be copied.
 You shall then $ git clone (paste url).
 Press Enter.
 You can now work on the repository using your preferred code editor.

+NOTE: Some components of this project might not work with some browsers such as Internet Explorer version 9 and earlier.

 ## BDD